-a guide for parents and teachers
+A guide for parents and teachers

-Epilepsy is a neurological condition (affecting the brain and nervous system) where a person has a tendency to have seizures that start in the brain.
+Epilepsy is a neurological condition where a person has a tendency to have seizures that start in the brain.

-The brain is made up of millions of nerve cells that use electrical signals to control the body's functions, senses, and thoughts.
+The brain is made up of millions of cells that use electrical signals to control the body's functions, senses, and thoughts.
 If the signals are disrupted, the person may have an epileptic seizure.